bitmovin/bitmovin-player-ios-samples/README.md

 +   **NowPlaying:** Shows how to enable and customize the Now Playing integration on iOS.

 ## Sample App Setup Instructions
+The iOS and tvOS samples require iOS 15.0 and tvOS 15.0 or later, respectively.
+Some samples require a newer OS version; see their deployment targets in Xcode.

 Open `BitmovinPlayerSamples.xcworkspace`.
 Xcode resolves the Swift package dependencies automatically.

 ### Provide License Keys